itiquette/git-provider-sync/SECURITY.md

    - Provide a detailed description of the security vulnerability.
    - Include as much information as possible to help us understand and address the issue.

-Send this information, along with any additional relevant details, to the project maintainer(s).
+Send this information, along with any additional relevant details, to <janderssonse@proton.me>.

 ## Confidentiality